 Uganda, Bwindi Forest

-Recommended Vegan Restaurant & place to stay Nkuringo Biwindi Gorilla Lodge
+Recommended Vegan Restaurant & place to stay Nkuringo Bwindi Gorilla Lodge

 Volcanoes National Park, Rwanda